etccapital/Survey_PortfolioSelection/Algo_Notes/factor_analysis.md

   Core Assumptions:
 - Investors are risk-averse, utility maximizing, rational.
-- Choices are based on expected return and normality.
+- Choices are based on expected risk, return and normality.
 - One period market window.
 - Homogenous outlook, no private information.
 - Borrow and lend at risk-free rate.